 “Chicken Thursday” has been driving some Cybersalt Digest subscribers around the bend wondering what it refers to.
 As promised, here is the explanation of what “Chicken Thursday” means.

-This story begins way back about 2 years ago when Tim and I began watching “’Til Debt Do Us Part” with one of our free cable deals.
+This story begins way back in 2010 when Tim and I began watching “’Til Debt Do Us Part” with one of our free cable deals.
 After our 3 months of free cable we cancelled (because now we really knew we couldn’t afford cable), and began watching episodes on-line.
 I don’t know if many of you watch TV shows on-line, but one of the really neat features is seriously abbreviated commercials.
 Really, you get like one 15 second commercial and then it’s right back to your show.
 The only downside of these commercials was that the volume was set differently somehow so that they’d blare out about twice as loud as the volume of the show.

 Well, one of those 15 second commercials was the Old El Paso guy relaxed and sitting on his couch looking around his pure white living room filled with roaming chickens and saying, “Oh look, chicken Thursday; chicken Thursday.”
 The segment would end with the jingle, “Old El Paso – mucho fun tonight” to tell us all that tacos would be much better than – oh say, chicken every Thursday.